Sonny Fodera: 2019–2020: Rise

 After performances at CRSSD Festival and the DoLab stage at Coachella in March and April 2019, Fodera released his album Rise on Insomniac Records and Solotoko in July.
 That summer, Fodera returned to Cuckoo Land for an 11-week headline residency, and performed on tour in the UK and the US with Dom Dolla in the fall.
 Fodera also released his Vibrate EP with Biscits in October and the single "One Night" with MK in November, which hit the Official Singles Chart and has since been certified gold in the UK.

 In 2020, Fodera released the singles "Before U" with King Henry featuring AlunaGeorge in March, "Moving Blind" with Dom Dolla in March, and "Wired" featuring Ella Eyre and "Turn Back Time" with Diplo in November.

-2021–present: Wide Awake
+2021–2023: Wide Awake

 After remixing Glass Animals' "Heat Waves" in February and releasing his single "Nah" with Sinéad Harnett, Fodera released his album Wide Awake in October 2021.

 In April 2022, Fodera released a deluxe version of Wide Awake with three additional tracks.
 The same month, Fodera released the single "Need You" as part of Spotify's mint Singles series.
 Fodera performed a 16-week residency at Amnesia in Ibiza with Gorgon City that summer.

+2023–present: Can We Do It All Again?

+Fodera's sixth studio album Can We Do It All Again? was released on 12 June 2026.
+The album debuted at number 49 on the ARIA Albums Chart, his first appearance on that chart.